LorenzoLuce/slate/source/index.html.md

 Welcome to the BigProfiles API!
 You can use this API to access our profiling technology.

 Thanks to this API, you can profile individuals, but keep in mind that BigProfiles is thought to perform on mass profiling.
+BigProfiles only works on Italian persons for now.

 The API request takes as input information (in various formats) about name, residence address, age, gender, tax ID and email address.

 The API response outputs a set of information about residence, owned companies, marital status, education level, professional status, housing, interests and income.

 We have language bindings in Shell (more coming soon)!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+You can view code examples in the dark area to the right.

 # Authentication